 This course describes instrumentation for measurement and control of physical variables, with emphasis on basic circuit analysis, electrical instruments, sensors and measurement principles, and automatic controls from a systems point of view.
 Students will learn the basics of electronic instrumentation, theory and application of Laplace transforms in control systems.
 Upon successful course completion, students will be able to design or simulate electronic instruments to measure and control physical variables encountered in mechanical systems.
-Prerequisite: EET223 the various instrumentation devices studied in the Instrumentation & Industrial Control course.
-Students will learn instrumentation and industrial control through laboratory experimentations.
-Upon successful course completion, students will be able to operate electrical instruments, build electronic circuits to measure and control physical variables that govern mechanical systems.

-MET 420L - Instrumentation & Industrial Controls LAB 1 semester credit hour
+MET 420L - Instrumentation & Industrial Controls LAB